pengwubj/mynote/ProofReading.md

 16. 59:
 	1. Amargith (spelling).
 17. 61:
-	1. Winners don't fall ... (end with .)
+	1. Winners don't fall … (end with .)
 	2. sttrategy(spelling, 3rd line)
 18. 65:
 	1. who claimed the third position The postgraduate (. after position)
+19. 90:
+	1. Mukund B, For Hindi (f should be small cased in For)
-19. 105:
+20. 105:
 	1. UG students.How different (space after .)